pypeit/PypeIt/doc/tutorials/lris_howto.rst

 ++++++++++

 The code first uses the ``trace`` frames to find the slit edges on the detector.
-When available, the slitmask design information is used to help find the slit edges.
+When available, the slitmask design information is used to help find the slit edges (**not for long-slit observations**).

 To check that PypeIt correctly identified every slits, we can run the :ref:`pypeit_chk_edges` script, with this explicit call: